phillbush/paginator/README.md

 ## Customization
 Paginator can be customized by setting the following X resources.

-* `Paginator.separatorColor`:
-  Color of the separator between desktop miniatures.
 * `Paginator.activeBackground`:
   Color of the miniature of the active window.
 * `Paginator.activeBorderColor`: